To break free from pain, we must surrender to it.

 There was a time when freedom was a danger to me—or perhaps my perception of freedom was the true danger.
 Left to my own devices, I was so willingly self-destructive, so consciously aware of the self-harm I inflicted, that I was seldom shocked by the outcome of any late night debauchery.

 If there was any shame, I could only identify my wild and unyielding emotions as the source.

 Yet, the illusion I broke free from in my own self-destruction perpetuated the behavior for years more.
 At least in being black-out drunk, I emerged as the champion of my own struggle—a self-proclaimed breakaway from all things I deemed repressive.
 Structure, rules, judgement, pleasing others—all became the worries of someone else; someone who cared.
 Because unlike them, I could be elsewhere…

 Or so I thought.

 But the day soon came that I was humbled.
-As I entered a confinement that forced upon me the silence I secretly loathed, no distraction was available to numb my pain: no drugs, no alcohol, no sex—nothing.
+As I entered a confinement that forced upon me the silence I secretly loathed, no distraction was available to numb my pain.
 In those days, I questioned my concept of freedom—that I could be the hero of my own sob-story, resisting societal structure, family rules, job bullshit and still tremble at the thought of silence.

 At this time, someone told me my problem.
 His brutal honesty was the best and worst gift: